JoannePyo/Chat/README.md

-# chatWith
+# chatWithU

-Welcome to **chatWith**, a modern chat application designed for seamless communication.
+Welcome to **chatWithU**, a modern chat application designed for seamless communication.
 This README provides an overview of the application and how to get started.

 ## Create an account and Login